 If you have frozen blueberries, you can use those too.
 The frozen blueberries will turn the scones a little more blue, but they will be just as delicious!

-Turn the dough out onto a lightly floured surface and shape it into a large disk about 1 inch thick.
+5. Turn the dough out onto a lightly floured surface and shape it into a large disk about 1 inch thick.

-Using a sharp knife, cut the scones into pieces.
+6. Using a sharp knife, cut the scones into pieces.
 You can usually get 8 triangles out of the dough or you can shape them with cookie cutters instead.

-Brush the tops with one tablespoon of milk and sprinkle with sugar.
+7. Brush the tops with one tablespoon of milk and sprinkle with sugar.
 Bake for 20-22 minutes or until the scones are golden brown and baked through.

-How To Long Ferment Scones
+How Long to Ferment Sourdough Scones

 For a more pronounced sourdough flavor, prepare the dough ahead of time.
 Mix the dough, cover it with plastic wrap, and refrigerate it overnight or up to 24 hours.
 This slow fermentation deepens the flavor and enhances the tanginess of the scones.